-(I) Introduction to the geology of planets, moons, and other bodies within and beyond our solar system.
+Introduction to the geology of planets, moons, and other bodies within and beyond our solar system.
 Focusing on topics such as (a) the origin and composition of our solar system and its constituent materials, (b) geologic processes occurring on planetary surfaces (e.g. cratering) and shallow and deep interiors (e.g. volcanism, mantle convection), (c) methods of solar system exploration, and potential for resource discovery and utilization on near-neighbors and asteroids, and (d) comparative planetology (thermal histories, evidence for plate tectonics, origin and retention of atmospheres, exobiology).
-2 hours lecture, 3 hours lab; 3 semester hours.